 When I received the news I was dumbfounded.
 What exactly is MS?
 A largely unknown disorder of the central nervous system.
 Something about "myelin."
-I still didn't really know, and I really didn't want to either.
+I didn't know, and I didn't want to either.
 At 23, life is beginning, not ending.
 It just didn't seem fair.
 I'd lived a clean life.
 I'd played by all the rules.
 Finished high school, then college, then went to work.
 My first job was supposed to be my last.
 My father had one employer his entire adult life; so would I. I remember walking very slowly one day.
 My legs felt very heavy, my steps were slow; almost belabored.
 I largely ignored the problem and continued about my daily work.
 After all, I was 23, young, strong, and fearless.
 Whatever was happening had to be just a momentary lapse of coordination.
 But into day two, a co-worker suggested I look deeper into the problem.
 An MD suggested I see a neurologist.
 After a spinal tap confirmed the diagnosis of Multiple Sclerosis, I was still largely in the dark.
 We knew little about it, and had barely even heard of it.
 Jerry's kids had made Muscular Dystrophy a household name, but MS wasn't even on the radar.
 All was known was that it was this incurable, untreatable, unpredictable disease I would be stuck with for life.
 Still too young to face mortality, I chose to ignore my own weaknesses and forge ahead into activities a completely healthy man wouldn't do.
 Denial runs deep.
 If I ignored it long enough it would just go away.
 I could wish it away, or I could pray it away.
 After all, I was healthy for 23 years and ill for only a few days.
 Certainly time was on my side, and the odds were in my favor.
 The illness would disappear in due time after realizing there were far more eligible, qualified candidates to infect.

 The doctors called it Relapsing-Remitting MS. It would attack with a vengeance.
 It wasn't just a single, fleeting flurry of pain; it was a prolonged, unpredictable series of afflictions seemingly unrelated to one another.
-Numbness, double vision, tremors, imbalance, dizziness, seizures, overwhelming fatigue, weakness, anger, confusion, anxiety and fear all attacking singularly; or sometimes simultaneously.
+Numbness, double vision, tremors, imbalance, dizziness, seizures, fatigue, weakness and fear all attacking singularly; or sometimes simultaneously.
 There is no pattern.
 There are no warnings.
 There is no way to prepare for the assault your body and mind are going to endure.
 The only available help was counseling.
 It was called "talk therapy."
 But the talk wasn't going to cure my ravaged central nervous system.
 Only modern medicine can do that and there was none.

 When a body is ravaged by incurable cancer, at least there is a pattern.
 Sicknesses, followed by a brief recovery, then relapse, perhaps another round of recovery, followed by a full assault of the cancerous demon, then death.
 No real mysteries there.
 I wish I had a dime for every attack I had and convinced myself I knew what body part it would affect and for how long.
 But luck wasn't on my side, as episode after episode took their toll.
 After a while, the episodes would decide to take up residence in my body and not leave.
 At least now I knew what I was dealing with.
 I can treat two or three symptoms at a time.
 Free at last, I thought.
 I was just not ready for the pity party I was going to stage in my own honor.
 I was totally ill-prepared for a beast of another kind waiting to assault my senses.